 Many families make the mistake of not getting life insurance for both partners, regardless of who is employed.
 While you definitely need the breadwinner to have a good life insurance policy, don't forget about the non-working spouse, as well.

 If the non-working spouse passes away or suffers from a serious illness or injury that makes them unable to look after the children, the working spouse would need to outsource those tasks, which could cost you big.
 That's why it's a smart financial move to have a life insurance policy on both parents in a family with children.

 Make the Transition Slowly

 If you haven't already leaped to the one-income lifestyle, start doing it in stages.
 First, adjust your lifestyle and budget so you can live solely on one income.
 This is an excellent opportunity to see if living on one income is realistic for you and your family.
 If you can live on one income while both spouses are still working, this is a good opportunity to save money, since you'll be keeping the entirety of one person's income.
 You can use this time to pay off your debt, build a substantial cash cushion, make massive retirement contributions, or save for your children's college.

 Target Your Major Expenses

 For many families, too-big expenses include a mortgage that is too expensive, car payments, dining out, buying clothing, or credit card debt.
 If you can slash these expenses, you can solve a lot of your financial stresses and make the transition from two incomes to one a lot smoother.

 Declare a one-month ban on dining out.
-Commit to eating every meal at home for 30 days and see what a difference it makes to both your budget.
+Commit to eating every meal at home for 30 days and see what a difference it makes to both your budget and, perhaps, your waistline.
 If you have an expensive mortgage, consider renting out a room to a housemate.
 If that's not something that appeals to you, downsize to a smaller home.